-The inclusion of the design review in the Urb-2 and Urb-3 credits is to encourage and recognise projects that undertake a design review process designed to facilitate sustainable urbanism.
-For Level 2 and Level 3 of the credits, design review is required.
+The inclusion of the design review in the Urb-1 credit is to encourage and recognise projects that undertake a design review process designed to facilitate sustainable urbanism.
+For Level 2 and Level 3 of the credit, design review is required.
 The design review must be undertaken by a Design Review Panel.